pydantic/pydantic/docs/index.rst

 .. warning::

-   Be aware that using annotation only fields will alter the order of your fields in metadata and errors: annotation only fields will always come last, but still in the order they were defined.
+   Be aware that using annotation only fields will alter the order of your fields in metadata and errors: annotation only fields will always come first, but still in the order they were defined.

 To get round this you can use the ``Required`` (via ``from pydantic import Required``) field as an alias for ellipses or annotation only.